CtrlK

 Progressive Disclosure

-The skill references CLAUDE.md and the glossary skill, which is a form of progressive disclosure.
-However, there's no structured organization (no headings, no sections), and the content is a flat list rather than a well-organized overview.
+The skill references CLAUDE.md for style guidance and mentions invoking the glossary skill, which shows some awareness of external resources.
+However, there are no structured sections, no clear navigation, and the content is a flat list rather than a well-organized overview.

 2 / 3